-- args (tuple) children of this node - fcn a class that defines this external function values must be evaluated as part of this function call.
-An uninitialized parameter value encountered during the execution of this method is considered an error.
+- args (tuple) children of this node - fcn a class that defines this external function

-This method is called by the EvaluationVisitor class.
+This method is called by the \EvaluationVisitor class.
 It must be over-written by expression classes to customize this logic.

 Note: This method applies the logical operation of the operator to the arguments.
 It does not evaluate the arguments in the process, but assumes that they have been previously evaluated.
-But noted that if this class contains auxilliary data (e.g. like the numeric coefficients in the LinearExpression class, then those values (1ist) - A list of values that indicate the value of the children expressions.
+But note that if this class contains auxiliary data (e.g. like the numeric coefficients in the LinearExpression class) then those values must be evaluated as part of this function call.
+An uninitialized parameter value encountered during the execution of this method is considered an error.

+values (list) - A list of values that indicate the value of the children expressions.